-And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil all the day.
-And the Lord was sorry that he had made man in the earth, and it grieved him at his heart (Genesis 6:5-6).
+Scripture records the wickedness of man prior to the flood: And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually (all the day).
+And it repented the Lord that he had made man in the earth, and it grieved him at his heart (Genesis 6:5-6).

-God's Word does not alleviate such: Wherefore we receiving a kingdom which cannot be shaken, let us have grace, whereby we may serve God acceptably with reverence and godly fear: For our God is a consuming fire (Hebrews 12:28-29).
+The wrath of God use to be ministered; along with His love and mercy, but a more secular nature is coming into existence.
+Scripture reveals: Wherefore we receiving a kingdom which cannot be moved (shaken), let us have grace, whereby we may serve God acceptably with reverence and godly fear: For our God is a consuming fire (Hebrews 12:28-29).

 Jonathan Edwards sermon, "Sinners in the Hands of An Angry God" contained these words: Consider the fearful danger that you are in: You hang by a slender thread, with the flames of divine wrath flashing about it, and ready every moment to singe it, and burn it asunder.

 You have no interest in any mediator (Jesus Christ), and nothing to hold on to save yourself, nothing to keep away the flames of wrath.
 Those words still ring loud and clear today, to endangered souls who are about to descend into eternity without benefit of a Savior, due to a hardened and unrepentant heart.